Last updated August 31, 2016

 Student Life Policy Overview

-The above Community Standards guide the College’s approach to policy, and to addressing policy violations.
-The deans and judicial boards consider the totality of a student’s history, the impact on community, and the specific circumstances of the event when determining appropriate responses to policy violations.
-Consistent with the cultivation of an awareness of responsibility and accountability, students found in violation of College policies and/or participating in prohibited acts will be held responsible, will be subject to College discipline, and/or will be charged for fines and associated costs (such as materials or labor costs for repairs; cost of impoundment; restitution, etc.) as appropriate.
-As with all College fees, students with unpaid charges may be restricted from registering for classes until their accounts are in order.
+The above Community Standards guide Middlebury’s approach to policy, and to addressing policy violations.
+Depending on their nature and severity, alleged Middlebury policy violations may be adjudicated and discipline may be assigned by several different administrators and judicial boards, as detailed in the Student Life policies in this Handbook section.
+The deans, administrators and judicial boards consider the totality of a student’s history, the impact on community, and the specific circumstances of the event when determining appropriate responses to policy violations.
+Consistent with the cultivation of an awareness of responsibility and accountability, students found in violation of Middlebury policies and/or participating in prohibited acts will be held responsible, will be subject to discipline, and/or will be charged for fines and associated costs (such as materials or labor costs for repairs; cost of impoundment; restitution, etc.) as appropriate.
+As with all Middlebury fees, students with unpaid charges may be restricted from registering for classes until their accounts are in order.
 Please see General Disciplinary Processes and Student Fines and Fees for more information.

 Handbook policies are set forth in writing in order to give students general notice of our Community Standards, and of resulting prohibited conduct.
 The Handbook and its policies are intended to be read broadly and are not designed to define misconduct in exhaustive terms.
 Attempts to commit acts prohibited in this Handbook may also lead to disciplinary action and sanctions.

-In addition to fostering the growth of its individual students, Middlebury College recognizes its obligation to promote the welfare of the College community as a whole and to take appropriate action when that welfare is jeopardized.
-To that end, the College reserves the right, notwithstanding and apart from the procedures described under General Disciplinary Processes, on an emergency basis, to suspend, dismiss, or require to withdraw any student whose presence at the College is determined by College authorities (the dean of the College; the dean of students, the vice president for Language Schools, Schools Abroad and Graduate Programs; the director of the Bread Loaf School of English; or the director of the Bread Loaf Writers' Conference, as appropriate) to pose a danger to the College community or its members or to be unduly disruptive of College life, or who appears to be unwilling or incapable of effectively and/or safely participating in the College’s academic or other programs and/or the residential life of the College.
+In addition to fostering the growth of its individual students, Middlebury recognizes its obligation to promote the welfare of the Middlebury community as a whole and to take appropriate action when that welfare is jeopardized.
+To that end, Middlebury reserves the right, notwithstanding and apart from the procedures described under General Disciplinary Processes, on an emergency basis, to suspend, expel, or require to withdraw any student whose presence at Middlebury is determined by Middlebury authorities (the vice president for student affairs/dean of the College; the dean of students; the vice president for academic affairs/dean of Schools; the dean of Language Schools, or program director, as applicable) to pose a danger to the Middlebury community or its members or to be unduly disruptive of Middlebury life, or who appears to be unwilling or incapable of effectively and/or safely participating in Middlebury’s academic or other programs and/or residential life.
 In cases of emergency suspension or required withdrawal, the conditions and procedures for readmission will be determined and communicated in writing to the student at the time of the student’s departure or shortly thereafter.
+For more information on Student Status, please see “Academics: Student Status, E. Withdrawal.”

 Scope of Oversight

-Students will be held accountable for policy violations that take place between the time they first arrive on campus to begin their Middlebury program and their graduation, or the College's confirmation of their resignation or expulsion.
-Conduct that takes place on or near Middlebury premises or property; occurs at or in connection with a Middlebury-related event; or occurs off-campus but may represent a threat to the safety of the Middlebury community or its members, the pursuit of its objectives, and/or the educational environment of others, may be subject to the College disciplinary process.
-In cases where a student is found responsible for a policy violation while participating in any Middlebury program, the finding of responsibility may also be referred to the appropriate authority overseeing any additional Middlebury program in which the student is or will also be enrolled for other action as deemed appropriate.
+Students will be held accountable for policy violations that take place between the time they first arrive on campus to begin their Middlebury program and their graduation or official program completion, or Middlebury’s confirmation of their resignation or expulsion.
+Conduct that takes place on or near Middlebury premises or property; occurs at or in connection with a Middlebury-related event; or occurs off-campus but may represent a threat to the safety of the Middlebury community or its members, the pursuit of its objectives, and/or the educational environment of others, may be subject to Middlebury’s disciplinary process.
+In cases where a student is found responsible for a policy violation while participating in any Middlebury or non-Middlebury program, the finding of responsibility may also be referred to the appropriate authority overseeing any additional Middlebury program in which the student is or will also be enrolled for other action as deemed appropriate.
 This may include but is not limited to: further investigation; additional adjudication under existing policies (using only information gathered in the first disciplinary process, or using subsequently gathered information, or both, as deemed appropriate by the overseeing authority); disciplinary action; or other remedies or processes deemed appropriate by the authority overseeing the additional Middlebury program.